-- Toggle the ‘Pull’ migration radio button and enter the connection information for the remote site.
+- In the WP Migrade DB Dashboard, click on **New Migration** button, then the **Pull** button, and enter the connection information for the “Remote Site”.
 This can be found by logging in to the remote site, going to the WP Migrate DB Pro page and clicking on the “Settings” tab.

 - Once you’ve pasted in the connection information and connected you will be presented with all the options available for the migration.

-You’ll notice that there are a couple find & replace values already entered by default – bonus!
-The first row is the URLs to replace and the second row is the file paths for each server.
-You can add additional find & replace rows here as well.
+Below that you’ll notice that the “Standard Search & Replace” values are already entered by default – bonus!
+The first row is the URLs to replace, and the second row is the file paths for each server.
+You can add additional “Custom & Replace” rows here as well.

 WordPress media items will be downloaded from your remote server and placed in your local

-/wp-content folder and your selected themes and plugins will be downloaded as well.
-The find & replace will be run on your database and everything will be cloned from your remote site to your local site.
+/wp-content folder, and your selected themes and plugins will be downloaded as well.
+The search & replace will be run on your database and everything will be cloned from your remote site to your local site.
 Easy-peasy.